$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on Blow up of up to three non collinear points

-\end{proof} As promised we can now use the previous proposition to construct $l$-away ACM bundles of rank 2. \begin{proposition} There exist non-split $l$-away ACM vector bundle of rank 2 on blow up of $\p2$ in one point. \end{proposition} \begin{proof} We will prove this proposition separately for $l=1$ and $l\geq 2.$ For $l=1$ consider following exact sequence:
+Inserting the calculated values of $a$ and $b_1$ into the formula for $I$ we get the "moreover" part. \end{proof} We can now use the Theorem \ref{rank 1 on blow up in one} to construct $\ell$-away ACM bundles of rank 2. \begin{theorem} Let $X$ be the blow up of $\p2$ at a single point.
+Then, there exists an indecomposable, initialized $\ell$-away ACM vector bundle of rank 2 on $X$. \end{theorem} \begin{proof} We will prove this theorem separately for $\ell=1$ and $\ell \geq 2.$